danrot/master-thesis/02_state-of-the-art.md

 hash function, which uses SHA1 to generate a key for the key-value store.
 This key is used for all kinds of objects managed by Git.
-Another advantage of this approach is that an object can automatically be identified as broken if its SHA1 hash does not match its key.[see @otte2009a, p9]
+Another advantage of this approach is that an object can automatically be identified as broken if its SHA1 hash does not match its key [see @otte2009a, p9].

 Git addresses 4 different types of objects.
 The one holding the actual content of the files under version control are the BLOBs (stands for binary large